aidan-le-beard/React-Checkers/README.md

-# React-Tic-Tac-Toe
+# React-Resizable-Tic-Tac-Toe-and-Co-Caro

 ### To execute on Windows:

-1) Download all code
+1) Download all code (git clone https://github.com/aidan-le-beard/React-Tic-Tac-Toe)
-2) Have React installed
-3) Open command prompt
+2) Open command prompt
-4) cd over to the folder where the files are located
+3) cd over to the folder where the files are located
+4) Have react installed (npm install)
 5) Run "npm start"
 6) If it doesn't open automatically, go to http://localhost:3000/

+### Personal Improvements:

+1) For the current move only, show "You are at move #..." instead of a button.
+2) Rewrote Board to use a singular loop to make the squares instead of hardcoding them.
+3) Added a toggle button to sort the moves in either ascending or descending order.
+4) On win, highlight the X amount of squares that caused the win.
+5) If no one wins, displays a message about the result being a draw.
+6) Displayed the location for each move in the format (row, col) in the move history list.
+7) Rewrote calculateWinner() to calculate winning lines and win condition based on board size / number in a row required to win, rather than hardcoding them.
+8)